nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: Found list of contacts get sorted in chronological order.

 #### Favourite a contact
+1. Favourite a contact while all contacts are being shown
+    1. Prerequisites: List all contacts using the `list` command.
+    1. Test case: `fav 1` \
+       Expected: First contact in the list is favourited.
+Details of favourited contact is shown in status message.
+    1. Test case: `fav 1 o/remove` \
+       Expected: First contact in the list is unfavourited.
+Details of unfavourited contact is shown in status message.
+    1. Test case: `fav` \
+       Expected: Invalid command format error details shown in the status message.
+    1. Other incorrect sort commands to try: `fav   ` \
+       Expected: Similar to previous.
+    1. Test case: `fav aaa`
+       Expected: Invalid index error details shown in the status message.
+    1. Other incorrect sort commands to try: `fav x` (where x is larger than list size) \
+       Expected: Similar to previous.
+    1. Test case: `fav 1 o/jskdnks` \
+       Expected: Invalid option error details shown in the status message.

 ### Testing Appointment Book Features

 #### Add an appointment